containerbuildsystem/osbs-docs/docs/users.rst

 not
   list of platform names (or a single platform name as a string);
   this restricts the platforms to build for using set difference

+go
+~~

+Keys in this map relate to source code in the Go language which the user intends to be built into the container image.
+They are responsible for building the source code into an executable themselves.
+Keys here are only for identifying source code which was used to create the files in the container image.

+module
+  the module name for the top-level Go package

 .. _container.yaml-compose: